-The Lens-based Media Master is fully accredited and reviewed by the NVAO (Nederlands-Vlaams Accreditatie Organisatie), the standard academic accreditation council for the Netherlands and the Flemish part of Belgium, and fully subsidized by the Dutch state.
-The Master of degree we offer is a Master of Arts in Fine Art & Design (MFAD).
+The Experimental Publishing Master is fully accredited and reviewed by the NVAO (Nederlands-Vlaams Accreditatie Organisatie), the standard academic accreditation council for the Netherlands and the Flemish part of Belgium, and fully subsidized by the Dutch state.
+The Master of degree we offer is a Master of Arts in Fine Art & Design (MAFAD).